Innmind/documentation/docs/getting-started/orm/production.md

 If you need a reliable storage you should use SQL as it's battle proven.

-If your're trying to build a proof of concept then it's probable not necessary to use any third party storage and go with the filesystem.
+If you're trying to build a proof of concept then it's probable not necessary to use any third party storage and go with the filesystem.

 If you need efficiency when searching for your aggregates then you should go with Elasticsearch.